The pancreas is a delicate organ that is easily damaged and slow to heal. It has two important functions.

 Dogs suffering from a bout of pancreatitis usually show these signs and symptoms:

-The underlying root cause of canine pancreatitis is unknown, but this dog health problem can have various triggers.
+The underlying root cause of canine pancreatitis is unknown, but it can have various triggers.

-Many holistic veterinarians believe that one of the main triggers of pancreatitis in dogs is diet.
+Many holistic veterinarians believe that one of the main triggers is diet.

 The processed foods that many dog parents feed to their dogs are very taxing on the dog's pancreas because such foods are devoid of natural enzymes.